Doctor of Business Administration (DBAD)

 This first course sets the stage for the DBA by emphasizing the innovative, global, ethical and sustainable business practices as a force for good, the central theme that runs throughout the program.
 Aimed to enable a forward-looking mindset to meet the grand challenges of the 21st century, this course will emphasize transformative approaches to business innovation for economic, environmental, and social sustainability in a global context.
 It will expose students to the process of creative and innovative thinking, and how to challenge assumptions to reframe problems.
 Topics covered will include human-centered and bottom-up approaches to immersion, design, innovation and enterprise as well as other ways of enabling new ideation, strategies and techniques for developing creative solutions to business problems.
 The course and the themes throughout the program will enable students to create transformative research and teaching.

-DBAD 7001 Global Immersion for Transformative Business Innovation and Sustainability (3 semester hours)
+DBAD 7001 Global Research Perspectives for Transformative Business Innovation and Sustainability (3 semester hours)

 DBAD 7010 Becoming and Researcher (3 semester hours)